 Overview

-This project provides a complete “input-to-analysis” workflow for simulating adatom diffusion on FCC metal surfaces.
-It demonstrates how to set up surface diffusion simulations in LAMMPS, manage EAM potentials, and automatically parse trajectory data into publication-ready visualizations using Python.
+This project provides an “input-to-analysis” workflow for simulating adatom diffusion on FCC metal surfaces.
+It demonstrates how to set up surface diffusion simulations in LAMMPS, manage EAM potentials, and parse trajectory data into energy and trajectory plots using Python.
+The LAMMPS input scripts are adapted from Eric N. Hahn’s adatom tutorial; the Python analysis layer (plot_energy.py, plot_xy.py) is my own, written while in CSElab (Harvard, 2023).

 The workflow covers two material systems (Copper (Cu) and Platinum (Pt)) providing comparative datasets that highlight how atomic mass and bonding strength affect surface dynamics.